 Have you have had knee surgery?
-You can’t expect to run a marathon right afterwards.
+You can’t expect to run a marathon right afterward.
 In fact, it may be some time before you can walk normally.
 During this time your knees can become weak and unable to sustain much pressure.

 Physical therapy can be a vital step in your recovery process and help you recover faster and improve the success of the surgery.

 If you have a permanent disability it can help you cope and function with your physical limitations.
 If you suffer from debilitating diseases such as cerebral palsy, arthritis or chronic back pain it can help to ease symptoms.
 Physical therapy can also be helpful if you have sustained major injuries due to an auto accident.

 Physical Therapy is a health care profession concerned with the remediating and physical treatment of injuries, impairment, disabilities, and diseases that promote mobility, function ability and helps you regain your physical strength – without the use of medication.